andreashappe/cochise/docs/did-not-work-out.md

 - quality did not look well when using `o4-mini`
 - LLM might have been overwhelmed with the differentiation into knowledge and assumptions
 - removed

+# Currently undecided

+- maybe the invalid-commands were not that bad, seems my results are getting worse
+- trying to integrate next-command and update-plan